TheOneHyer/aspgen/README.md

                        required to guess the password at each speed.
                        Entering `--guess_speed 0` defaults to
                        `--guess_speeds 3.4e+8 4.0e+12 1.0e+16`
-                       which represent some representative guess speeds
+                       which are representative guess speeds
                        of gaming computes, AntMiner S7, and a putative NSA speed respectively.
 Does nothing if
                        --stats is not specified.